liamzdenek/ferment-ai/memory-bank/progress.md

    - Improved error handling and reporting
    - Enhanced debugging capabilities throughout the system

+4. **Event Contract Refactoring**:
+   - Enhanced the event interface to include more metadata
+   - Added event type definitions with Zod schemas for validation
+   - Implemented type guards for event types
+   - Added event registration with the journal

+5. **Hook-based System Implementation**:
+   - Created a React-like hook system for state management
+   - Implemented useState, useEffect, useEventCallback, and other hooks
+   - Refactored systems to use hooks for state management and event handling
+   - Added process attachment to systems for event queueing

 ## Known Issues

 1. **Architecture Transition**: We need to carefully manage the transition from the current architecture to the new ECS architecture to avoid breaking existing functionality.